leouieda/website/blog/liverpool-phd-2020.md

 [**Bringing machine learning techniques to geophysical data processing**](https://www.liverpool.ac.uk/earth-ocean-and-ecological-sciences/phd-studentships/bringingmachinelearningtechniquestogeophysicaldataprocessing.html)

-The goal of this project is to investigate the use of existing machine learning techniques to process geophysical data using equivalent layers, mainly: (1) parameter tuning methods for automatic configuration; (2) feature selection to improve stability and predictive power; (3) cross-validation for quantitative evaluation of performance; (4) parallel and GPU (graphics processing unit) computing to tackle the large computational load.
+The goal of this project is to investigate the use of existing machine learning techniques to process gravity and magnetics data using the [Equivalent Layer Method][/papers/paper-polynomial-eqlayer-2013].
 The methods and software developed during this project can be applied to process large amounts of gravity and magnetics data, including airborne and satellite surveys, and produce data products that can enable further scientific investigations.